hsen1221/DS3/README.md

 we performed the services remotely on a server as required (we open remote ssh to ubuntu server from vscode)

-there are 2 videos for applying the sum and multiplication
+there are 2 videos demo for applying the sum and multiplication